You are currently viewing Texas Energy Crisis a Warning for Michigan

 The news coming out of the state of Texas this week should remind every Michigan resident of our own recent experience with the failure of renewable energy to provide sufficient energy to meet the state’s needs.

 As you recall, the January 2019 “Polar Vortex” event led Gov. Whitmer and utilities across the state to ask Michigan residents to reduce their home thermostat levels to 65° or lower.
-They were told that the state’s energy system would falter if they didn’t cut their energy use.
+State leaders told residents that failing to cut energy use would put the system at risk.

-During the 2019 Polar Vortex event, Michigan’s energy systems were strained by rapidly increasing customer demand as a result of extreme cold.
-At the same time, a major source of our natural gas supplies failed spectacularly, while wind and solar supplied vanishingly small amounts to the grid.
+During the 2019 Polar Vortex, rapidly rising customer demand strained Michigan’s energy systems as extreme cold set in.
+At the same time, a significant natural gas supply failed spectacularly, and wind and solar delivered only negligible amounts to the grid.

-The Midwest was fortunate, at that time, that we also had a substantial supply of nuclear and coal to supply essential energy for heating.
+The Midwest was fortunate, at that time, to have a substantial supply of nuclear and coal, which provided essential energy for heating.

 The stories coming out of Texas, Oklahoma, Missouri, Kansas, and California, as well as other areas that rely heavily on renewable energy, should cause every member of both the Senate and House energy committees to sit up and take notice.

-Michigan’s major utilities — Consumers Energy and DTE — have both committed to achieving net zero CO2 emissions by 2040 and 2050 respectively.
-Both of these utilities’ approved Integrated Resource Plans describe how they will close the state’s reliable, affordable energy generation facilities — a mix of nuclear, natural gas, and coal — and attempt to replace them by trusting unreliable solar and wind, efficiency measures, and demand response (which effectively amounts to short-term rolling electricity outages).
+Michigan’s major utilities — Consumers Energy and DTE — have both committed to net-zero CO2 emissions by 2040 and 2050, respectively.
+Their approved Integrated Resource Plans outline how they will close reliable, affordable facilities, including nuclear, natural gas, and coal plants.

 Unfortunately, we are making these energy policy choices at the same time as we plan to impose massive new demands on our electricity system.
 We are pushing drivers to switch to electric vehicles and are attempting to close reliable energy infrastructure that daily provides more than 330,000 Michigan households with the propane they need to heat their homes and cook their food.

-Homeowners will be forced to rely on electricity to heat their homes and automobile owners will need to plug in their cars if they intend to travel.
-But our 2019 Polar Vortex experience pairs with the experiences in California last summer and Texas and the lower Midwest today.
-Together, they demonstrate that renewable energy-focused grids are not up to the task when temperatures descend below, or rise above, a certain point.
-These policies will prove to be a recipe for disaster whenever we face weather difficulties.
+Homeowners will have no choice but to rely on electricity to heat their homes, and drivers will need to plug in their cars to travel.
+Our 2019 Polar Vortex experience, along with recent events in California, Texas, and the lower Midwest, shows that renewable-heavy grids fail when temperatures swing too high or too low.
+These policies create a recipe for disaster whenever extreme weather hits.

 Public Acts 295 of 2008 and 342 of 2016 mandate that a minimum of 15% of electricity produced by utilities must be sourced from renewable sources, such as wind and solar, by the year 2021.
 However, as the U.S. Department of Energy has noted, as solar penetration goes beyond 5% in an energy market, the likelihood that it will provide reliable power at peak demand drops off rapidly.
 Compounding this problem is the fact that solar energy, which is the primary source that both of the state’s large public utilities plan to build for the foreseeable future, has a capacity factor as low as 8% during Michigan’s cloudy and dark winter months.